 Step 9: Customer Feedback and Market Monitoring iData philosophy of continuous improvement requires that reports and consulting projects be monitored after release for customer feedback and market accuracy.

-China Market Report for Surgery Tables 2016 – MedCore
+China Market Report for Surgical Light Sources 2016 – MedCore

-Japanese Market for Video, High-Tech and Integrated OR Equipment 2009 – MedSuite
+European Markets for Video, Hi Tech and OT Equipment 2009 (15 Countries) – MedSuite

 The value of the European market for video, hi-tech and OT equipment exceeded 730 million in 2008, representing an increase of approximately 25% over 2007.
 The European market includes: Germany, France, Italy, the United Kingdom (the U.K.), Spain, Benelux, (the Netherlands, Belgium, and Luxembourg), Scandinavia (Sweden, Norway, Denmark, and Finland), Switzerland, Portugal, and Austria.
 This market includes digital operating theatres (OTs), theatre lighting, surgical tables, surgical booms, endoscopic surgical cameras, light sources, surgical displays, and digital image capture devices.